Linguistic Structure from a Bottleneck on Sequential Information Processing: Methods

-\paragraph{Constructing a stochastic process from a language} We have defined a language as a mapping $L : \mathcal{M} \rightarrow \Sigma^*$ from a meaning in set $\mathcal{M}$ to a string drawn from alphabet $\Sigma$.
-In order to define excess entropy \emph{of a language}, we need a way to derive a stochastic process from a language in a way that is stationary and ergodic.
-To do so, we use a construction introduced by \citet{hahn2021modeling} where an infinite stream of symbols is constructed in the following way: (1) a meaning $m \sim p_M$ is sampled from the source distribution $p_M$, (2) this meaning is translated into a string as $s = L(m)$ with a delimiter $\# \notin \Sigma$ appended at the end, (3) the string $s\#$ is concatenated at the end of all the symbols generated so far.
-Finally, a form is chosen with probability reweighted by its length, and a time index $t$ (relative to the closest delimiter to the left) is selected uniformly at random within this form.
+\paragraph{Constructing a stochastic process from a language} We define a language as a mapping from a set of meanings to a set of strings, $L : \mathcal{M} \rightarrow \Sigma^*$.
+In order to define predictive information \emph{of a language}, we need a way to derive a stationary stochastic process generated by that language.
+We use the following mathematical construction which generates an infinite stream of symbols: (1) meanings $m \sim p_M$ are sampled iid from the source distribution $p_M$, (2) each meaning is translated into a string as $s = L(m)$, (3) the strings $s$ are concatenated end-to-end in both directions with a delimiter $\# \notin \Sigma$ between them.
+Finally, a string is chosen with probability reweighted by its length, and a time index $t$ (relative to the closest delimiter to the left) is selected uniformly at random within this form.

 This construction has the effect of zeroing out any mutual information between symbols with the delimiter between them.
-Thus, we are measuring excess entropy within single utterances.
-This means that when we compute $n$-gram statistics in order to calculate excess entropy by Eq.~\ref{eq:entropy-rate-sum}, we can treat each form as having infinite padding symbols to the left and right.
-This is the standard method for collecting $n$-gram statistics when developing $n$-gram language models \citep{chen1999empirical}.
+Thus, when we compute $n$-gram statistics, we can treat each form as having infinite padding symbols to the left and right.
+This is the standard method for collecting $n$-gram statistics in natural language processing\cite{chen1999empirical}.